Penang National Park or Taman Negara Penang (Malay) may be Malaysia’s smallest national park at only 23 sq km! But it is not without its treasures!

 Other such unusual lakes in the world like this one are Bababu Lake in the Philippines or Lake Fidler in Australia.

-Sometimes, the lake at Pantai Kerachut is not visible (e.g. in February).
+Sometimes, the lake at Pantai Kerachut is not visible (e.g. in February or between June and July).
+This is typically during dry seasons.

 The Turtle Conservation Centre at Pantai Kerachut is where you can see two species of turtles, the green sea turtle and the Olive Ridley turtle.